 We love things for free, hence the name!
 And so we’ll share with you here a little-known (and free) method to quickly check any UK vehicle to see if it’s been in an accident.
 There are no catches, it’s free.

-All you will need is the VRM (i.e. the vehicle registration mark or plate) and the approx mileage of the car or bike you want to check – it must be a UK registered vehicle, but private plates will work too.
+All you will need is the VRM (i.e. the vehicle number plate) and the approx. mileage of the car or bike you want to check – it must be a UK registered vehicle, but private plates will work too.

 What does “been in an accident” mean in this case?

-Well, obviously it isn’t possible to be completely 100% sure if any vehicle has or hasn’t been involved in an accident in the past, as many drivers do not declare it with their car insurance companies.
+Sadly it isn’t possible to be completely 100% sure if a vehicle has been involved in an accident in the past.
+Many drivers do not declare it with their car insurance companies.

-However if it has been declared then it will have been logged – and our in-depth data checks look for several of these flags (the method below works, to an extent).
-If you aren’t sure about these gradings – for example “CAT D” or the new “CAT S” then we have a handy guide here.
+However if it has been declared then it will have been logged – and our in-depth data checks look for several of these flags (the free method below works, to an extent, though).
+If you aren’t sure about these gradings – for example “CAT D” or the new “CAT S” then we have a handy guide available on the link above.

 🔥 How to do a FREE, basic insurance write-off check